mafifafm/pxt-microbit/docs/test/courses/csintro/accelerometer/overview.md

 * **z**: Acceleration in the up and down direction
 * **strength**: the resulting strength of acceleration from all three dimensions (directions)

-The micro:bit’s accelerometer also measures how fast the micro:bit is speeding up or slowing down as it moves through space.
+The Ragga’s accelerometer also measures how fast the Ragga is speeding up or slowing down as it moves through space.

 ### Output

 The accelerometer feature returns a number that represents the amount of acceleration.

-For example: When the micro:bit is lying flat on a surface with the screen pointing up:
+For example: When the Ragga is lying flat on a surface with the screen pointing up:

 **x** is 0
 **y** is 0
 **z** is -1023
 **strength** is 1023

-On the back of the micro:bit, look closely in the lower left corner for the accelerometer.
+On the back of the Ragga, look closely in the lower left corner for the accelerometer.

 ![Accelerometer](/test/static/courses/csintro/accelerometer/accelerometer.png)